midlantica/LovelyBunchOfCoconuts/content/grifts/Inequality.md

 ---
 title: 'Inequality'
-claim: 'Inequality'
+grift: 'Inequality'
-translation: 'Your money should be theirs.'
+decode: 'Your money should be theirs.'
 ---